7 Disastrous Reasons to NOT Visit North Sentinel Island Ever

 Indian Explorations of its New Territories (1970)

-After India had gained its independence from the British Raj, many isles were given to India.
-Among these islands was the North Sentinel.
 About a century after Portman’s expedition, India decided to explore its newly acquired territories and tried to contact the tribe under the guidance of the anthropologist Triloknath Pandit.

 Pandit’s vessel drifted too close to the North Sentinel during their planned observation from a distance.
 Quite a few Sentinelese men started directing their bows at the ship, bellowing, and showcasing aggression and insults.
 Pandit’s expedition returned to India as a result.